 There are 2 types of Jobseeker’s Allowance (JSA) - contribution-based and income-based.

-You can’t get income-based JSA abroad.
+You cannot get income-based JSA abroad.

 You can get contribution-based JSA in the European Economic Area (EEA) or Switzerland for up to 3 months if you: